Medicine Sick Day Rules

 Then STOP taking the medicines listed below.

-• Restart when you are well (after 24-48 hours of eating and drinking normally)
+• Restart when you are well (after 24 to 48 hours of eating and drinking normally)

 • If you are in any doubt, or if your symptoms do not settle after 48 hours, please contact the surgery for advice about these medicines from the doctor.